olimorris/hledger-forecast/README.md

 <a href="https://github.com/olimorris/hledger-forecast/actions/workflows/ci.yml"><img src="https://img.shields.io/github/actions/workflow/status/olimorris/hledger-forecast/ci.yml?branch=main&label=tests&style=for-the-badge"></a>
 </p>

-**"Improved", you say?** Using a _yaml_ file, forecasts can be quickly generated into a _journal_ file ready to be fed into [hledger](https://github.com/simonmichael/hledger).
+**"Improved", you say?** Using a _csv_ or _yaml_ file, forecasts can be quickly generated into a _journal_ file ready to be fed into [hledger](https://github.com/simonmichael/hledger).
 Forecasts can be easily constrained between dates, inflated by modifiers, tracked until they appear in your bank statements and summarized into your own daily/weekly/monthly/yearly personal forecast income and expenditure statement.

-I **strongly** recommend you read the [rationale](#paintbrush-rationale) section to see if this app might be useful to you.
+I **strongly** recommend you read the [rationale](#thinking-rationale) section to see if this app might be useful to you.

 ## :sparkles: Features

-- :book: Uses a simple yaml file to generate forecasts which can be used with hledger
+- :book: Uses a simple csv/yaml file to generate forecasts which can be used with hledger
 - :date: Can smartly track forecasts against your bank statement
 - :moneybag: Can automatically apply modifiers such as inflation/deflation to forecasts
 - :abacus: Enables the use of maths in your forecasts (for amounts and dates)